EFTEC/PdoOne/README.md

 We have different methods to generate a DQL (query) command in our database.

-> If the operation fails, they return a FALSE and they could trigger an exception.
+> If the operation fails, they return a FALSE, and they could trigger an exception.
 >
 > The next methods should be at the end of the chain.
 Examples:
 >